ClintonYounge/portfolio/README.md

 or

 Utilizing Github Desktop.
-A simple interface, thats powerful enough to simply this process. https://desktop.github.com/
+A simple interface, thats powerful enough to simplify this process. https://desktop.github.com/

 ### Install: